Grey and Green Boxes in the Score Window: The Safety

 using the optional audio file you cannot use that Safety or the audio playback will pause as well.

 GREEN COUTDOWN BARS.
 Sometimes the digital file needs to play when there is no score to follow.
-This happens most often when we bundle two or more movements into a single Show File.
+This happens when we bundle two or more scores into a single Show File or in sections where the video or audio play without a syncd live event.
 To help the Muséik operator know where they are in the file we add a green box that slowly shrinks to nothing.
-These boxes are intended as countdown indicators.
+Countdown Bars are vertical green boxes that slowly shrink over time.
+They are intended as countdown indicators.
 When the green box gets to zero the next cue will take place.

 • Related Articles